 Law Comparison: No similar provisions were found for the other New England states.

-10. Exclusion for nonresident military pay:

-Cite: 44-30-32(d) Reliability estimate: 5

-This tax preference item excludes compensation for US armed forces service personnel if they are not domiciled in Rhode Island.
-This item is included for completeness only since the Federal Soldiers and Sailors' Relief act of 1940 (Act October 17, 1940, Chapter 888, Stat.
-1178) mandates that the military pay of armed forces personnel on active duty can only be taxed in their state of domicile regardless of where they may be stationed.

-Number of Taxpayers: No way to reliably determine the number of taxpayers.
+10. Exclusion for nonresident military pay: Cite: 44-30-32(d) Reliability estimate: 5 This tax preference item excludes compensation for US armed forces service personnel if they are not domiciled in Rhode Island.
+This item is included for completeness due to the Federal Soldiers and Sailors' Relief act of 1940 (Act October 17, 1940, Chapter 888, Stat.
+1178) which mandates that the military pay of armed forces personnel on active duty can only be taxed in their state of domicile, regardless of where they may be stationed.
+Source: Personal Income Tax Revenue foregone: 2005 - Revenue loss is not reliably estimable.
+Number of Taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: